mapping520/SAMe3d/README.md

 # Step1.Environment Installation
-Our paltform configuration: ubuntu18.04, Nvidia RTX 3090, cuda11.3, python3.7(in anaconda environment).
+Our paltform configuration: ubuntu18.04, Nvidia RTX 3090, cudatoolkit11.3, python3.7(in anaconda environment).
 Note: we didn't testing in other configuration.

 ## Requirements

-Ensure that the installation of the GPU driver(cuda,cudnn) is **completed** before the belows.
+Ensure that the installation of the GPU driver(cuda>=11.3, cudnn) is **completed** before the belows.

 - Create a virtual environment and activate it. (optional)